 Final Determination means a conclusion using the standard of proof to determine if the alleged conduct occurred, and whether it did or did not violate policy.

 Finding means a conclusion by the standard of proof that the conduct did or did not occur as alleged.

-Formal Complaint is a document filed/signed by a complainant or signed by the Title IX Coordinator alleging alleging harassment or discrimination based on a protected class or retaliation for engaging in a protected activity against a Respondent and requesting that the University investigate the allegation.
+Formal Complaint is a document filed/signed by a Complainant or signed by the Title IX Coordinator alleging harassment or discrimination based on a protected class or retaliation for engaging in a protected activity against a Respondent and requesting that the University investigate the allegation.

 Hearing Decision-maker refers to those who have decision-making and sanctioning authority within the University’s Formal Grievance process.

 Investigator means the person or persons charged by University with gathering facts about an alleged violation of this Policy, assessing relevance and credibility, synthesizing the evidence, and compiling this information into an investigation report and file of directly related evidence.
 The Investigator may be a University employee or may be retained from an outside organization by the University.
 All Investigators will be trained in investigations pursuant to Title IX requirements.